 Every state has its own set of real estate laws.
 For the most part, a real estate agent’s help is not legally required, though agents can help you with tasks that border on legal ones, such as preparing a home purchase contract.
 In some states, however, only a lawyer is allowed to prepare the home purchase documents, perform a title search, and close the deal.

-However, if legal issues arise that your real estate agent can’t answer, you’ll need an attorney’s help.
+However, if legal issues arise that your real estate agent can’t answer, you’ll need help from a real estate lawyer.
 Ultimately, it is wise and beneficial to seek legal counsel when purchasing a home to ensure you have someone to represent you in this complex and important process.

 Buying a Home